 A lasting wedding present

 The first of the limited editions (not issued on board of KLM) is a replica of the Frans Hals Museum in Haarlem.
 The miniature was presented in 1962 to mark the occasion of a unique retrospective exhibition of the celebrated artist.
 The Royal Palace Amsterdam piece, released in 1986, was presented to honeymooners traveling in Royal Class (the present-day World Business Class).
-Over the years, several other editions of the Royal Palace miniature have been issued.
-The largest version is about 50 cm wide, 27 cm tall and 11 cm deep.
+Over the years, several other editions of the Royal Palace miniature have been issued, including an edition exclusively for new Platinum for Life members (since 2022).
+The largest ‘miniature’ of the Royal Palace is about 50 cm wide, 27 cm tall and 11 cm deep.
 This truly king-size model was awarded to winners of the KLM Open Golf Tournament (since 2004).
 One piece has been auctioned off at the 34th Peter Stuyvesant Ball in New York, on November 20, 2015.
 In the past years, several golf profs have sold their Palace to collectioneurs.
 (We have received news about the prices paid, but we choose to only publishing the collectors value when at least 10 pieces have been sold, and that’s not (yet) the case.
 If you like to get in contact with the present owners, you can send us an email for further information).

 On April 30, 2013, on the day Willem-Alexander ascended the throne to become king of the Netherlands, Business Class passengers who boarded an intercontinental KLM flight at Schiphol Airport were given a small edition of the Royal Palace as a souvenir to this day.
 Even more exclusive is the 360° version of the 17th-century edifice, with both front and rear facades, which KLM commissioned in the summer of 2014.
 This miniature is given by the president of KLM as a gift to diplomats, important (foreign) partners and high ranking guests.
 In 2021, one piece was also auctioned off during a festive event of the Netherland-America Foundation.